b00f/lilak/README.md

   |-- build           : Build folder.
   |
   |-- src
   |   |-- lilak.py      : Python script for building lilak dictionary
+  |   |-- lilak-test.py : Python script to test lilak accuracy
   |   |-- lexicon       : Lexicon of Persian words with part-of-speech tags
   |   |-- affixes       : Affix (prefix or suffix) rules
   |   |-- dic_users     : List of words without POS tag.
   |   |-- dic_delta     : List of foreign words in Persian.
   |   \-- verbs.htm     : List of Persian verbs (unstemmed)
   |
   |-- test
-  |   |-- dotest.py   : Python script to run all test case files
   |   |-- text1       : 'Farsi(Persian) is Sugar', A short story by Mohammad-Ali Jamalzadeh
   |   |-- text2       : 'A Hekayat' By Saadi
   |   |-- text3       : 'A Ghazal' By Hafez